tumblr-byte/Ghost-hire/README.md

 # 👻 Ghost Hire - Haunted Hiring Platform

-**Where Dead Careers Come to Life!**

-A spooky-themed hiring platform for self-taught developers to prove their skills without degrees.
+A spooky-themed hiring platform for self-taught developers to prove their skills.

 ---